 How quickly can I get car insurance in Colorado?

-If you have all of your documentation together and you have no problems with your driving record, you may be able to get coverage as soon as the next business day.
-Get a quote with a few reputable lenders to see how soon they can offer you coverage.
+If you have all of your documentation together and you have no problems with your driving record, you may be able to get coverage the same day you request a quote.
+However, allowing yourself time to get quotes from several companies and review the prices, discounts and coverages may be helpful.